Tap icon

 Introduction

-Spinal Cord Compression (SCC) is an oncology emergency that occurs as a result of metastatic or spinal tumor growth that either directly or indirectly causes impingement of the spinal cord [1,2,3].
+Malignant Spinal Cord Compression (SCC) is an oncologic emergency defined as the radiographic compression of the spinal cord or cauda equina that occurs as a result of metastatic or spinal tumor growth that either directly or indirectly causes impingement [1 - 3].
+The most common presenting symptom is pain, with severity of symptoms varying depending on the degree of compression from asymptomatic to frank paraplegia, which may be reversible or irreversible [3].
+Spinal cord compression can arise from primary spinal tumors or any metastatic tumor with a tendency to spread to the vertebral column [2].
 Complications include pain and potentially irreversible neurologic dysfunction that may severely impact patients’ functional ability and overall quality of life [1].

 Anatomy Review

-Surrounded by the thecal sac, the spinal cord lies in the vertebral foramina of the vertebral column, extending from the base of the skull to the boundary between the L1/L2 vertebra.
-Below that level, lumbar, sacral, and coccygeal spinal nerve roots reside in the lumbar cistern and are referred to collectively as the cauda equina.
-The spinal cord is divided into four longitudinal regions (cervical, thoracic, lumbar, and sacral cord) each comprised of multiple spinal cord segments.
-Exiting from the intervertebral foramina, each segment has two pairs of spinal nerve roots which mediate motor and sensory functions.[4]
+Surrounded by the dural thecal sac, the spinal cord extends from the foramen magnum to L1-L2 in adults.
+In children, the spinal cord extends more inferiorly (L2-4) [3].
+The spinal cord is divided into four longitudinal regions (cervical, thoracic, lumbar, and sacral) each comprising multiple spinal cord segments.
+Exiting from the intervertebral foramina, each segment has two pairs of spinal nerve roots which mediate motor and sensory functions [5].
+The cauda equina is defined as the lumbar and sacral spinal nerves located in the lumbar cistern from L1-L2 to S2.

 Figure 1.
 Anatomy of the spinal cord Source: [7]